Vancouver Granville

 Vancouver Granville is a federal electoral district in British Columbia, Canada, that has been represented in the House of Commons of Canada since 2015.
 The district includes all or significant portions of the Kerrisdale, Marpole, Oakridge, Shaughnessy, South Cambie, Fairview and Riley Park–Little Mountain neighbourhoods.
-Based on the Canada 2011 Census data, the population of the district is 99,886.
+Based on the 2011 Canadian census data, the population of the district is 99,886.

 History

 Vancouver Granville was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
 It came into effect upon the call of the 42nd Canadian federal election, which happened in October 2015.
 It was created out of the electoral districts of Vancouver Centre (38%), Vancouver Quadra (18%), Vancouver Kingsway (19%) and Vancouver South (26%).

 In April 2019, the district's first MP, Jody Wilson-Raybould, was expelled from the Liberal Party after clashing with Prime Minister Justin Trudeau over the SNC-Lavalin affair.
 Even though she was removed from the party, many of the riding's constituents continued to support her in the federal election as an Independent MP candidate.
 She subsequently won as an Independent in the 2019 federal general election, beating her nearest rival, the Liberal candidate, by almost 3,000 votes.
 In July 2021, Wilson-Raybould announced that she would not stand again for re-election.